Canon 5DS vs 6D Mark II

-The Canon EOS 5DS and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in February 2015 and June 2017.
+The Canon EOS 5DS and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in February 2015 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5DS has a resolution of 50.3 megapixel, whereas the 6D Mark II provides 26 MP.
+The 5DS has a resolution of 50.3 megapixels, whereas the 6D Mark II provides 26 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 5DS and the Canon 6D Mark II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5DS – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably smaller (9 percent) than the Canon 5DS.
 Moreover, the 6D Mark II is markedly lighter (18 percent) than the 5DS.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.